qw4990/blog/database/papers/README.md

 And then through careful combining of model variation on their dataset (in-house cutomer queries + standard benchmarks +  real customer workloads; (30+ different workloads)): the new CE model surpasses the old in most cases.

+### Predicting Query Execution Time: Are Optimizer Cost Models Really Unusable?

+### Modelling Costs for a MM-DBMS

 ### Learned Cardinalities: Estimating Correlated Joins with Deep Learning
 WIP